 Do you want to stay close to your customers?
 Of course you do!
 Improving the customer experience is central to any business.
 More broadly, any organization needs to stay in touch with its constituents, be they customers, employees, clients, or voters.
 Verbatim analysis helps companies understand the constituent’s feedback to ultimately improve their experience.

 In today’s world, getting your hands on the voice of the customer is not difficult.
-Most companies have more comments or data from their customers than they know what to do with.
+Most companies get more comments or data from their customers than they know what to do with.
 This data can come from internal sources, such as

 - E-mails to your support desk